reprise-bliss/reprise/README.md

 Reprise is meant to be run on the actual package server, not the client machine uploading and managing packages.
 This way an unnecessarily complicated client-server model is avoided.
-No deamon is running and Reprise itself knows nothing about network communications.
+No daemon is running and Reprise itself knows nothing about network communications.

 ## Feature overview